 Conduct of Visitors

-Visitors may greet and bid the offender farewell with a non-passionate kiss and must be done so that others are not offended.
-Visitors may sit next to the offender.
-However, physical contact between the offender and adult visitors, other than holding hands, is not allowed.
+Visitors may greet and bid the imprisoned person farewell with a non-passionate kiss and must be done so that others are not offended.
+Visitors may sit next to the imprisoned person.
+However, physical contact between the imprisoned person and adult visitors, other than holding hands, is not allowed.

 Individuals approved for picnic visits should contact the Visiting Office for information on approved items.